14. Inadequate judgements: next steps

 - actions to be taken

-- that Ofsted has alerted the local authorities that have funded placements, to the concerns that have been identified; where a large number of placing authorities fund placements, the case review should discuss arrangements arrangements for obtaining the identities of the placing authorities from the college; and plans for Ofsted to make contact with each one
+- that Ofsted has alerted the local authorities that have funded placements, to the concerns that have been identified; where a large number of placing authorities fund placements, the case review should discuss arrangements for obtaining the identities of the placing authorities from the school; and plans for Ofsted to make contact with each one

-- that the DCS of the host authority and of any placing local authorities will be emailed about the provisional outcome of the inspection, including the main concerns, in line with the feedback given to the college
+- that the DCS of the host authority and of any placing local authorities will be emailed about the provisional outcome of the inspection, including the main concerns, in line with the feedback given to the school

 The indicative judgement and inspection feedback should be sent to the DCS by the end of the working day following the case review.
-The college must be sent a copy of the email sent to the DCS of the relevant local authorities, so that it is aware of the information shared.
+The school must be sent a copy of the email sent to the DCS of the relevant local authorities, so that it is aware of the information shared.
 Details of the emails must be recorded on the inspection database for future reference.

 The case review should take place at the earliest time possible and no later than 2 working days after the end of the inspection.
 If this timescale is not met, the specific reasons for the delay should be recorded.
 In some boarding schools and residential special schools, parents are responsible for placing and funding the placements.
 This may include children who have been placed from other countries.
 In this situation, there is no need to inform the local authority where the child would normally live.
 Where children have been placed by parents, the case review decides whether Ofsted needs to contact the parents immediately or whether it is appropriate to delay until the report has been finalised.
 Ofsted asks the school to confirm the date it has sent the inspection report to all parents.

 14.2 For independent schools and non-maintained special schools residential only

 Following the case review, the inspector completes and sends Form A to the senior Her Majesty’s Inspector (HMI) (social care), who will consider and, as appropriate, agree the actions and send the form to Ofsted’s independent schools team to log and share with the Department for Education (DfE).